Thomas-Walker-Lynch/DA2X/doc/context.md

 connection leads to a place outside of c1's encapsulation, say at c3.
 The indirect connection holds an offset that is relative to c1's context.

-In preparation to conveying `general_convey` c2 copies arguments.
+In preparation to continueing `general_continue` c2 copies arguments.
 The first argument is a pointer to c2's tableau.
 The second argument is a copy of the connection.
-This step is identical to the description in ‘Before conveying `general_convey`. c2 then conveys `general_convey`.
+This step is identical to the description in ‘Before continueing `general_continue`. c2 then continues `general_continue`.

-The indirect `general_convey` does the following:
+The indirect `general_continue` does the following:

 1. It uses its first argument to find c2's tableau.
 It then access the `tableau_up` field to locate c1's tableau.